DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/erasmus_van_richten.md

 ---

 ## Campaign Role
-- **Month 2, Week 3:** He appears through the inn wall and leads the party to Victor.
+- **Module 2, Session 3:** He appears through the inn wall and leads the party to Victor.
 He explains Stella's situation.
-- **Month 2, Week 4:** Present during the Ethereal Plane ritual.
+- **Module 2, Session 4:** Present during the Ethereal Plane ritual.
 He helps guide Stella's soul back when Leo Dilisnya is defeated — he knew where she was the whole time.
 - **After Stella's rescue:** He hangs around less.
 He seems more settled.
 - **Final Battle / Epilogue:** He leaves a note in Van Richten's wagon.
 Van Richten finds it.
 This is the most quietly devastating moment in the epilogue.